kaoudis/vulnparty-js/doc/vulns.md

 ### GET /library/books/:bookFileName
-This endpoint demonstrates LFI.
-As with many of the other endpoints, the attacker can manipulate the response messages to figure out what is happening.
+This API endpoint demonstrates LFI.

+As with several of the other endpoints, the attacker can manipulate the response messages to figure out what is happening.

 #### References
 - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-32409